Whiteknight/whiteknight.github.com/_posts/2021-04-05-filterrouterpatterns.md

 title: Filter and Router Patterns
 ---

-As far as I'm concerned, a perfect method has a cyclomatic complexity of 1.
+As far as I'm concerned, **a perfect method has a cyclomatic complexity of 1**.
 It should contain a sequence of statements, read from top-to-bottom, left-to-right, which is as plain to read as it is simple to understand.
 This doesn't happen much.
 It's hard to reach perfection.
 But, it's still a good goal to strive for.
 The question then becomes, "how do I structure methods which cannot be perfect?"
 How do we manage and minimize imperfection?
 Refactoring and iterating are steps along a path, but we need to know what our destination looks like.

 **Where control flow primitives are unavoidable, they should at least be made consistent**.
 This is the thesis of this post.
 There are two general types or patterns of blocks which I personally try to pursue, and I suggest you do also: The **Filter** and the **Router**.